-That said, there is one important issue to mention about that journey.
-In the world of therapy, much is made of walking alongside some-one as they make that journey and create change.
-This attitude, it seems to me, seeks to ensure therapists’ do not take the lead in that journey.
+That said, there is one important issue to mention about the processes of change in our journey through life.
+In the world of therapy, much is made of walking alongside some-one as they skirt the obstacles.
+This stance helps therapists’ avoid taking the lead in that journey.

-This cautiousness is sometimes referred to as the “conservative impulse“.
-It is a central feature of change – one in which small defeats are gradually replaced by small victories.
-In due time, possibly in a flash, those victories can lead to insight – a sudden revelation – the “transforming idea” recognised in most models of change.
-Such insights be seen as ‘big victories’, but they are not the big prize.
-Small moves, back and forth. can still get there.
+You will see how, in due time, possibly in a flash, small victories can lead to insight – a sudden revelation – the “transforming idea” recognised in some models of change.
+Such insights be seen as ‘big victories’ but, in my view, they are not the big prize and they are not best relied on.

 Put this all together, and the outcomes demonstrate the power of systems thinking.
 Simply put, systems thinking operates on the maxim that the ‘whole is more than the sum of its parts‘ but those parts are needed to create a whole.

 Transformation arises when I am able to fly in my helicopter and see the big picture, but I cannot do that until I have obtained my pilot’s licence.
 That takes a lot of effort – unromantic and painstaking – yet essential to any successful outcome.